Process-in-Chains/CONFINE/README.md

 ```
 with parameters :
 - **port**: the port on which the log server listens for new requests from the Secure Miner.
 The default value is 8089.
-- **log**: the path of the XES event log in the /src/mining-data/provision-data folder.
-The default value is 'testing_logs/motivating/pharma.xes'.
+- **log**: the path of the XES event log in the `/src/mining-data/provision-data` folder.
+The default value is `testing_logs/motivating/pharma.xes`.
 - **mergekey**: the name of the case identifier attribute inside the provided event log.
-The default value is 'concept:name'
+The default value is `concept:name`.
 - **measurement**: the value that identifies the Secure Miner's source code for the remote attestation.
-The default value 'ego uniqueid app' uses an EGo command to compute this information using the Secure Miner's source code.
+The default value `ego uniqueid app` uses an EGo command to compute this information using the Secure Miner's source code.
-- **skipattestation**: if it is set to true, the remote attestation phase of the CONFINE protocol will be skipped.
-The default value is true. **If the Secure Miner is running in simulation mode, this must be set to true**.
+- **skipattestation**: if it is set to `true`, the remote attestation phase of the CONFINE protocol will be skipped.
+The default value is `true`. **If the Secure Miner is running in simulation mode, this must be set to true**.

 ### Secure miner
 In order to enable communication with log servers, you need to specify their references in the `logserver-config.json` file.
 Let's navigate to the file and open it